awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 }
 ```

-Replace `ACCOUNT-ID-WITHOUT-HYPHENS` with the 12\-digit ID of the AWS account in which you've configured Amazon SES to receive email messages\.
-This policy statement allows Amazon SES to encrypt data with this CMK only under these conditions:
+Replace `ACCOUNT-ID-WITHOUT-HYPHENS` with the 12\-digit ID of the AWS account where you've configured Amazon SES to receive email messages\.
+This policy statement allows Amazon SES to encrypt data with this KMS key only under these conditions:
 + Amazon SES must specify `aws:ses:rule-name` and `aws:ses:message-id` in the `EncryptionContext` of their AWS KMS API requests\.
 + Amazon SES must specify `aws:ses:source-account` in the `EncryptionContext` of their AWS KMS API requests, and the value for `aws:ses:source-account` must match the AWS account ID specified in the key policy\.